meirarc/meirarc/README.md

 ## Rafael Cabrera

-👋 Hi there!
-I'm a developer specializing in IoT, Cloud, and SAP technologies.
-Passionate about solving real-world problems through technology.
+👋 Hi there.
+I'm Rafael, a passionate developer with expertise in IoT, Cloud, and SAP technologies.
+I'm driven by the challenge of creating innovative solutions that leave a mark on the world.
+Dive into my journey below!

 <div align="center">